West Cashmere Bridge for Sale

 - Assume all future legal and financial responsibility for the bridge, including providing an agreement to hold Chelan County harmless in any liability action.

 - Pay for the hauling away of the Warren deck truss spans, their transportation to a new location and their reassembling.
 The new owner will be responsible for determining the cost and preparing for and conducting the relocation of the bridge.
 The county will pay a maximum of $110,000 toward the cost of dismantling the steel trusses, but the new owner will bear the cost of removal from the site, transportation to a new location and reassembly.

 This offer to take ownership and relocate the bridge is available until January 2019.

 Chelan County will dispose of the steel truss if, after January 2019, no preservation sites or reasonable and sufficient funding sources have been successfully identified for the permanent preservation of the bridge.

-To ensure that the history of the bridge is preserved, the county has contracted with HistoryLink, an online encyclopedia of state history.
-HistoryLink is writing a historical piece about the bridge and its designer; the piece will be available on this website in June 2018.
-WSDOT also is working on an inventory of all historic bridges in Chelan County.
-That too should be available later this year.
+To ensure the history of the bridge is preserved, the county contracted with HistoryLink, an online encyclopedia of state history.
+HistoryLink wrote a historical piece about the bridge and its designer that is posted on its website.
+WSDOT also is working on an inventory of all historic bridges in Chelan County that should be available later this year.

 So are you interested in owning a bridge while preserving a piece of local history?